atomix/atomix/README.md

 ```

 Additionally, the following resource modules are provided:
-* `copycat-event-log` - A partitioned replicated log designed for recording event histories
+* `copycat-event-log` - A replicated log designed for recording event histories
-* `copycat-state-log` - A partitioned replicated log designed for strongly consistent recording of state machine
+* `copycat-state-log` - A replicated log designed for strongly consistent recording of state machine
   command histories
 * `copycat-state-machine` - A replicated state machine framework built on top of `copycat-state-log` using proxies
 * `copycat-leader-election` - A simple leader election framework built on top of `copycat-state-log`